 “This is a mindset that is not for everyone.
 Most people fear change.
 But if you thrive on it, it makes it easier to change each time you need to.”Sam Walton.
 Founder Walmart

-As humans, we are not the best at changing, even though change is the only constant.
-With any change comes fear or resistance at first, from friends, family and associates.
-They might not know how to relate to you anymore and in fear, will try to deter you from changing.
-From growing.
-They mean well and they might not be on the same path you are on, so stick to your knowing.
+Humans are not the best at changing, even though change is the only constant.
+With any change comes fear or resistance, at first, from friends, family, and associates.
+They might not know how to relate to you anymore and, in fear, will try to deter you from changing and growing.
+They mean well, and they might not be on the same path you are on, so stick to your knowing.
 Listen to your heart.
-And quite honestly it will be tough to avoid making this change.
-Your inner voice will haunt you every day until you do 🙂
+And quite honestly, it will be tough to avoid making this change.
+Your inner voice will haunt you every day until you do.

-Also, if you don’t let go you will miss out on opportunities that are right in front of you.
+Also, if you don’t let go, you will miss out on opportunities right before you.

 From the movie Rocketman: